pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 > * They show only 3 bins where as our shader has 256 bins
 > * The code is simplified.
 > * ▢ is the texel color
-> * ◯ is the bin represented as luminance
+> * ◯ is the bin selection represented as luminance
 > * Many things are abbreviated.
 >   * `wid` = `workgroup_id`
 >   * `gid` = `global_invocation_id`